 - Broad-based Black Economic Empowerment (B-BBEE) Regulations

-The Group’s income is generated mainly in South Africa.
-54% is generated from Asia, America, Africa, Europe, Dubai, the United Kingdom (UK), the United States of America (USA), Ghana, Uganda, Zambia, Cameroon, Tanzania, Nigeria, Namibia, Kenya, Zimbabwe, Botswana, Spain, Saudi Arabia, Ethiopia, Lesotho, Swaziland, Mauritius, Madagascar and Malawi.
+The Group’s income is generated mainly in South Africa, with 29% generated from Asia, Europe, Dubai, Saudi Arabia, the United Kingdom (UK), the United States of America (USA), Ghana, Uganda, Zambia, Cameroon, Tanzania, Nigeria, Namibia, Kenya, Zimbabwe, Botswana, Spain, Ethiopia, Lesotho, Swaziland, Mozambique, Madagascar, Malawi and Mauritius.
 This report aims to enable our readers to obtain a balanced view and to make an informed assessment of the Group’s ability to create stakeholder value in the short, medium and long-term.

 AEEI applied the principle of materiality in assessing which information is to be included in this report.
-This report focuses particularly on those matters and provides material information which relates to the Group’s strategy, governance, performance and sustainability in respect of all business units and sectors, which comprise strategic investments, food and brands, technology, health and beauty, biotherapeutics and events and tourism.
-All non-financial indicators include subsidiaries, but exclude strategic investments unless specifically indicated.
-Through a formal process by Board committees and executive management of the Group, material matters were identified and in terms of relevance, were approved by the Board of AEEI.
+Hence, this report focuses particularly on those matters and provides material information which relates to the Group’s strategy, governance, performance and sustainability in respect of all business units and sectors, which comprise food and brands, technology, events and tourism, health and beauty, biotherapeutics, and strategic investments.
+All non-financial indicators include subsidiaries but exclude associates and strategic investments unless specifically indicated.
+Through a formal process the Board committees and executive management identified material matters, and in terms of relevance these were approved by the Board.
 Material matters and developments are comprehensively dealt with throughout the report.
-Our material matters, as described in Materiality aspects and our response to stakeholders’ interest, influence our strategy and inform the content of this report.
+Our material matters influence our strategy and inform the content of this report.

-AEEI has a combined assurance model, which includes internal and external assessment of key strategic risks, internal controls and other material areas to support the integrity of the management, monitoring and reporting data.
-Management provides the Board with assurance on its accountabilities in terms of the implementation and monitoring of the Group’s risks register and plan, as well as the controls related to the Group’s day-to-day activities, while fostering a strong ethical climate to ensure compliance.
+AEEI has a combined assurance model, which includes internal and external assessments of key strategic risks, internal controls and other material areas to support the integrity of the management, monitoring and reporting data.

 The Board, with the support of the audit and risk committee, is ultimately responsible for the system of internal control, which is designed to identify, evaluate, manage and provide reasonable assurance against material misstatement and loss.
 The audit and risk committee applied the combined assurance model to seek and optimise the assurance provided by management, the internal auditor and external assurance providers to ensure a strong ethical climate and to ensure compliance.
 They also monitored the relationship between the external assurance providers and the Company.